 So, are two-stroke boat motors legal in California?
 This is why I am here.
-Moreover, I will also highlight some critical aspects regarding two-stroke motor boat laws.
+Moreover, I will also highlight some critical aspects regarding two-stroke boat laws.

 So, if your next boating trip is set in California, keep reading, and you will find some crucial answers.